mobilepadawan/winemmerce/readme.md

 ## Bubbles
-The bubble wines are saved under the categoria 'Espumantes', among they are grouped by the type of grape and you will get in the complete list of its category.
+The bubble wines are saved under the categoria __Espumantes__, among they are grouped by the type of grape and you will get in the complete list of its category.

 ### More endpoints